Wra7h/ARCInject/README.md

 I wrote a gist that's a scanner to see what processes might be using these callbacks.
 You can find it here:
 https://gist.github.com/Wra7h/7b6c2ad5d4970891195c167013373cc4

+#UPDATE:
+- It's even easier than I thought.
+Just calling the WerReportHang WinApi will trigger the execution of the payload.
+This version can be found under `/ARCInject/Program.cs`

 ## Demo
 PotatoQuality.gif
 ![Alt Text](/images/AppRecoverInject.gif)